-3 ways that you can support suck carbon from the air
+3 ways that you can support sucking extra carbon from the air

 Nori

 Soil stores an enormous amount of carbon—and if farmers made changes in how they manage soil around the world through practices known as “regenerative agriculture,” it could potentially capture as much as a trillion tons of carbon from the atmosphere.
 The science of studying this potential use of agriculture is new, and the full potential of agriculture as a tool for negative emissions isn’t yet clear.
 But Nori, a startup that recently launched a new marketplace selling offsets, is working with farmers to carefully monitor how much carbon they’re capturing in soil.
-“Storing carbon in soils offers a once-in-a-lifetime opportunity to not only remove billions of tonnes of CO2 from the air, but we can also rebuild the health and quality of our land to produce higher yields of more nutritious crops,” says Nori CEO Paul Gambill.
+“Storing carbon in soils offers a once-in-a-lifetime opportunity to not only remove billions of tonnes of CO2 from the air but we can also rebuild the health and quality of our land to produce higher yields of more nutritious crops,” says Nori CEO Paul Gambill.
 The company is selling a limited amount of credits as it launches on a single farm, but it will be adding more farms to the platform in the coming months.

 Other platforms have recently launched, including one startup that plans to plant trees using drones.
 “Obviously, we need a portfolio of carbon removal solutions,” says Amador.
 “And so it’s great that there are platforms that cover the full spectrum of the solutions.”